IBM/FlowLogger/README.md

 - Must have node js installed.
 - Install node js with `brew install node`.
-- After cloning the repo, run cd acl-logs to change your directory to the project directory.
-- Run npm install in the project directory.
+- Run `npm install readline-sync` in the project directory.
+This package allows an easy way to obtain user input.
+- Run `npm install axios ibm-cos-sdk qs` in the project directory
+- Run `npm install chalk clear figlet colors` in the project directory
-- Run sudo npm install -g . to package the program as a global command
+- Run `sudo npm install -g .` to package the program as a global command
-- In the package.json file, under scripts, set the test attribute value to jest
+- After cloning the repo, run `cd acl-logs` to change your directory to the project directory.
-- Run npm test in terminal to exectue tests
+- Run `npm install` in the project directory.

 #### Commands